 Public education is an effective tool in assuring appropriate use of public safety resources and helping to reduce the number of inappropriate 9-1-1 calls.
-The District provides educational material to schools, publishes print ads, runs radio spots and sends periodic newsletters to all postal customers highlighting public safety and citizen preparedness issues and best practices.
+The District continues to provide educational material to schools, publishes print ads, runs radio spots to all postal customers highlighting public safety and citizen preparedness issues and best practices.
 The District's website and social media outlets will provide additional resources of information.
 Community outreach efforts will need to be sustained for public awareness and education of future system upgrade needs and the continuation of funding for operations.